hai-on-op/app/docs/staking/staking-abstraction-spec.md

 # Staking Abstraction Spec (KITE + LP pools)

 This document defines a reusable staking abstraction to support multiple staking instances (KITE + future LP tokens) using the same UI with per-staking configuration, subgraph scoping, and pluggable rewards.
-LP stakings do not affect boost.
+Some LP stakings can also participate in boost, using the same KITE-based ratio formula as earn strategies.

 ## Subgraph scoping (same subgraph)